tuo/tuo.github.io/_posts/2022-06-12-nestjs-prisma-dockerfile-optimize-en.md

 ### Other improvement tips

-* Keep base images up to date - from performance and security perspective
+* Keep base images up-to-date for better performance and security.
-* Minimize size of each layer as much as you can.
-For example, node_modules, aka the black hole, you could consider use tools like [depcheck - npm (npmjs.com)](https://www.npmjs.com/package/depcheck) to scan the dependencies and remove those unused ones; also be careful with whether new dependecy should go to dev env or prod env.
+* Minimize the size of each layer as much as you can.
+For instance, considering using tools like [depcheck - npm (npmjs.com)](https://www.npmjs.com/package/depcheck) to scan the dependencies and remove any unused ones.
+Also, be careful when deciding whether a new dependecy should be added to the development phase or production phase.
-* Keep packages or dependencies up to date. [npm-check-updates - npm (npmjs.com)](https://www.npmjs.com/package/npm-check-updates) could help to detect any version updates in npm registry.
-Here it shows we got a version update for prisma:
+* Keep packages or dependencies up-to-date. [npm-check-updates - npm (npmjs.com)](https://www.npmjs.com/package/npm-check-updates) can help detect any version updates in npm registry.
+For example, it can show that we have a version update for Prisma:

 > prisma                              ^3.1.1  →    ^4.10.1

-That actually solved the OpenSSL issues, it also comes with better query efficiency and smaller the binary target.
+This update can resolve OpenSSL issues and also improve query efficiency while reducing the binary target size.

 [Release 4.10.0 · prisma/prisma (github.com)](https://github.com/prisma/prisma/releases/tag/4.10.0)